Clothing, Textiles and Interior Design Courses

 Language of Design

-This course will provide students with a basic understanding of the environmental psychology of design, human behavior and movement, Italian culture, Italian fashion, and the effect these systems have on elements of design.
-This course provides a structure by which students can partake in a focused study of the built environment and design trends in Italy, within the framework of environmental design.
+This course will provide students with a basic understanding of the environmental psychology of design, human behavior and movement, the culture and fashion of the focal country, and the effect these systems have on elements of design.
+This course provides a structure by which students can partake in a focused study of the built environment and design trends in the focal country, within the framework of environmental design.
 These ideas are presented in a format that also develops the students’ writing skills as one mode of communication within Interior Design.
 Writing proficiency is required for a passing grade in this course.
 A student who does not write with the skill normally required of an upper division student will not earn a passing grade, no matter how well the student performs in other areas of the course.
 Such proficiency includes the ability to write coherent, logical, and carefully edited prose.

 Prerequisite(s): EN 101 and EN 102; or EN 103 and CTD 121